How Anguish Affects You

 "Peter takes time to understand you and gives you that room to open up in a nonjudgemental space.
 He is able to tackle multiple stressors and provide solutions to help you streamline thoughts and target areas that need to be addressed.
 He offers multiple methods (without overwhelming you), to help you through what you are going through and is very patient.
 He has helped me through a lot and I look forward to continue working with him."

 The intense feeling of anguish is only temporary, and you will get to the other side.
-While there are techniques you can use to help you get through these intense emotions, sometimes working with a professional can help you cope with these feelings in a more healthy way.
+While there are techniques you can use to help you get through these intense emotions, sometimes working with a professional can help you cope with these feelings in a healthier way.
 No matter what you're going through, with the right tools, you can move forward to a truly fulfilling life.
-Take the first step today.